 AHRQ is also creating a CDS repository called “CDS Connect,” which will be the first national, public resource and platform for sharing CDS, including its interoperable, standards-based building blocks.
 Those developing, implementing, and testing CDS will be able to use CDS Connect to share their CDS and to learn from each other’s experiences.

 Research is needed in two key areas: how health IT can improve patient safety and how health IT itself can be safely used and implemented.
-AHRQ-funded research provides critical evidence in both areas, and the health IT program recently renewed a special emphasis notice reaffirming the intent to support research regarding the safety of health IT systems.
+AHRQ-funded research provides critical evidence in both areas, and the Program recently renewed a special emphasis notice reaffirming the intent to support research regarding the safety of health IT systems.
 For example, Dr. Jason Adelman, Chief Patient Safety Officer and Associate Chief Quality Officer at Columbia University Medical Center, is investigating whether multiple, simultaneous, open records by individual users can affect the likelihood of wrong patient errors, and where a balance might exist between safety and efficiency.
 Hospitals need such practical research evidence to guide policy decisions when implementing EHRs, especially when those policy decisions can impact patient safety.

 AHRQ Division of Health IT Past Achievements